Settings of the TwinCAT module generator

 Project.PublishTcRTx86

-If TRUE, then XAR is built on a Windows 32-bit platform.
+If TRUE, XAR is built on a Windows 32-bit platform.

 Project.PublishTcRTx64

-If TRUE, then XAR is built on a Windows 64-bit platform.
+If TRUE, XAR is built on a Windows 64-bit platform.

 Project.PublishTcOSx64

-If TRUE, then XAR is built on a TwinCAT/BSD® platform.
+If TRUE, XAR is built on a TwinCAT/BSD platform.

 Project.SignTwinCatCertName

 A TwinCAT OEM certificate for driver signing can be specified here (not mandatory).
 The password is to be entered into the Windows Registry of the user with the TcSignTool.
-Detail see Setting up driver signing.
+Detail see Initial setup of the software.

 Project.TmxArchive

-Enter a path and file name here as a string in order to create a Creating TMX archives.
-Example: Project.TmxArchive = "c:\archives\[Date]-[Time]-[LibName][LibVersion].exe" creates a self-extracting TMX archive under c:\archies.
+Enter a path and file name here as a string in order to create a TMX archive.
+Example: Project.TmxArchive = “c:\archives\[Date]-[Time]-[LibName][LibVersion].exe” creates a self-extracting TMX archive under c:\archies.
 The placeholders are resolved in the module generator before the file is written.

 Project.GeneratePlcLibrary

-If TRUE, then a PLC library (*.library) is created in the repository folder for the project.
+If TRUE, a PLC library (*.library) is created in the repository folder for the project.

 Project.InstallPlcLibrary